sftcd/openssl/esnistuff/api.md

 When this works, the server will decrypt any ESNI seen in ClientHellos and subsequently treat those as if they had been send in cleartext SNI.

-> Todo: TODO: on the server side we likely do need to support multiple keys if those are in the ESNIKeys structure, but this code doesn't do that yet.
-Probably as well to wait and see how the DNS RR structure changes before attempting that, as it might get tricky.

-TODO: consider what to do if this is called more than once.
-We may want a server to support that if there is >1 hidden service private key.

 #### Parameters
 * `s` is the SSL server context